SuperOfficeDocs/superoffice-docs/user-guide/en/document/send-as-email.md

     * The email address of the addressee of the document is displayed by default in the **To** field.
     * The document heading is displayed in the **Subject** field of the email.
     * The document itself is attached to the message as an ordinary email attachment.
     * Type in a message to the recipient if required.
-If you want to, you can also change the recipient.
+Optionally, change the recipient.

         > [!NOTE]
         > This information will not be updated in SuperOffice CRM.